 If you have ever recorded music with your computer, you probably already have the right setup to use jammr.
 In case you haven't here are some options:

 Microphone and soundcard: if you are playing an accoustic instrument you need a microphone.
 Set up the microphone so it captures the sound of your playing and connect it to your computer's sound card.
 High-quality sound cards are available as USB or Firewire devices but you can try your computer's microphone jack to get started.

-Instrument or effects pedal with USB: some instruments and many multi-effects pedals have a USB port that lets you connect to a computer.
-Popular pedals such as the Line6 POD HD or BOSS GT-100 make it easy to connect without buying a separate sound card.
+Instrument or effects pedal with USB: some instruments, digital guitar amplifiers, and many multi-effects pedals have a USB port that lets you connect to a computer.
+This makes it easy to connect without buying a separate sound card.

 Ask the community on our forums.
 Be sure to search for your question first to see if it has already been answered.Go to Forum